henryrossiter/ICP2017F-Final-Project/README.md

 # ICP2017F-Final-Project
 ### Henry Rossiter and Cameron Arellano's final project

-For model optimization, we us ```lsqcurvefit```, which computes the best parameters for a function based on the least squares method.
+For model optimization, we used ```lsqcurvefit```, which computes the best parameters for a function based on the least squares method.